armon/pypred/README.md

 and support string literals, dictionary lookups, nested dictionaries, and call back resolution via `set_resolver`.
 However, if a client wants to customize the resolution of identifier, they can simply override this method.

+Predicate Sets have two main interfaces, either the `PredicateSet` or `OptimizedPredicateSet`.

+Both share part a subset of their calls:

+* Set(preds=None) : Instantiate the set, optionally with a list of predicates

+* Set.add(predicate) : Adds a predicate to the set

+* Set.update(predicates) : Extends to include a list of predicates

+* Set.evaluate(document) : Evaluates the document against the predicates and returns a list of matches

+The OptimizedPredicateSet supports an extended set of API's:

+* OptSet.description() : Returns ahuman readable version of the optimized tree

+* OptSet.analyze(document) : Like Predicate.analyze(), but returns a boolean, a list, and the info dict.

+* OptSet.compile\_ast() : Forces compilation of the interal AST

+* OptSet.finalize() : Prunes the AST of sub-predicates, and removes any instance data that is not used as part of the evaluation of the optimized set.
+Not usually needed, but can reduce the total memory footprint, and is useful if the object is going to be pickled.

+The standard PredicateSet relies on the underlying predicates to do resolution of literals, however the OptimizedPredicateSet implements `resolve_identifier` to do so.
+Thus if custom behavior is wanted, the optimized set must be sub-classed.

 Human Readable Outputs
 ======================